meaghanreinschmidt/weekend-jquery-server-calculator/README.md

 ## Acknowledgement

-Thansk to [Prime Digital Academy](https://www.primeacademy.io/) and the members of the Phrygian cohor who equipped and helped me to make this application a reality.
+Thanks to [Prime Digital Academy](https://www.primeacademy.io/) and the members of the Phrygian cohor who equipped and helped me to make this application a reality.

 ## Support